 - LOADED WITH VETERINARIAN RECOMMENDED POWERFUL OMEGA3 FATTY ACIDS: Our premium Salmon Oil is packed with Omega-3 and Omega-6 fatty acids derived from EPA and DHA.
 These nutrients help keep your animals coat soft while supporting your pets overall health.
 It’s great for all breed sizes including small, medium and large breeds alike.

-- 16 Ounces of Wild Alaskan Fish Oil in a Quality Aluminum Bottle and a Easy to Use Pump – Made in The USA
+- 16 Ounces of Wild Alaskan Fish Oil in a Quality Aluminum Bottle and an easy to use pump – Made in The USA

 · Fat 99.5%,